sjforman/sjforman.github.io/content/posts/disease-information-statement/index.md

 All true!
 But no numbers.
 "Rarely," it can cause brain damage or death.
 How frequently is "rarely"?
 Unstated.
 How frequently do people suffer illness severe enough to require hospitalization? ¯\\\_(ツ)\_/¯.

 Another thing I notice is an asymmetry.
-Look at the rest of the document.
-There's a checklist of reasons to postpone or skip the shot, a section on vaccine reaction, a section on what to do if a serious reaction happens, with instructions to call 911.
-Then we get the federal reporting system for adverse events.
-A federal program that compensates vaccine injuries, with a filing deadline.
+Looking at the rest of the document, I see a checklist of reasons to postpone or skip the shot, a section on vaccine reaction, a section on what to do if a serious reaction happens, with instructions to call 911.
+Then the federal reporting system for adverse events.
+And a federal program that compensates vaccine injuries, with a filing deadline.

-Overall, more than half of the document, 56% by my word count, is devoted to the possibility that the vaccine will hurt you.
+Overall, more than half of the document, 56% by word count, is devoted to the possibility that the vaccine will hurt you.
 The three diseases combined get 15%.
-The vaccine's benefits get two sentences: 37 words, 4% of the document.
+The vaccine's benefits get two sentences, 4% of the document.

 Here's the rundown:

 {{< imgproc path="vis-color-coded.png" command="resize 1600x" alt="Both pages of the CDC's MMR Vaccine Information Statement with every line color-coded: disease descriptions in blue (15% of words), vaccine benefits in green (4%), vaccine risks/reactions/VAERS/injury compensation in orange (56%), schedule and logistics in gray (25%)." >}}

-And the absence of numbers really does leave a distinct misimpression!
+And the absence of numbers really does leave a distinct misimpression.

-Measles death: "Rarely, measles can cause brain damage or death."
+**Measles death:** "Rarely, measles can cause brain damage or death."

-Vaccine death: "a very remote chance of a vaccine causing a severe allergic reaction, other serious injury, or death."
+**Vaccine death:** "a very remote chance of a vaccine causing a severe allergic reaction, other serious injury, or death."

 "Rarely" sounds pretty similar to "a very remote chance."
 In reality measles hospitalizes 1 in 5 unvaccinated people who catch it and kills roughly 1 in 1,000.
 MMR has never been documented to have killed a healthy person.
 Not rarely.
 Never.[^strain]